MystenLabs/walrus-docs/docs/README.md

   long, extend its lifetime or optionally delete it.

 - **Epochs, tokenomics, and delegated proof of stake** Walrus is operated by a committee of storage nodes that evolve between epochs.
-A native token, WAL (and its subdivision FROST), is used to delegate stake to storage nodes, and those with high stake become part of the epoch committee.
+A native token, WAL (and its subdivision FROST, where 1 WAL is equal to 1 billion FROST), is used to delegate stake to storage nodes, and those with high stake become part of the epoch committee.
 The WAL token is also used for payments for storage.
 At the end of each epoch, rewards for selecting storage nodes, storing and serving blobs are distributed to storage nodes and whose that stake with them.
 All these processes are mediated by smart contracts on the Sui platform.

 - **Flexible access:** Users can interact with Walrus through a command-line interface (CLI), software development kits (SDKs), and web2 HTTP technologies.
 Walrus is designed to work well